 To clarify or give further information about something, use i.e. (example 2).

-- He likes to read in his spare time, i.e. reading is his hobby.
+- Phil likes to read in his spare time, i.e. reading is his hobby.

 If we used e.g. in (2), it would read badly.
-We’d have to rephrase it, which could end up altering the meaning: He has several hobbies, e.g. reading.
+We’d have to rephrase it, which could end up altering the meaning: Phil has several hobbies, e.g. reading.
+Here, we’ve given Phil more than one hobby, whereas he might only have the one, which is reading.
 Can you think of a better way to rephrase the sentence in (2)?

 Notice that a comma precedes e.g. and i.e. (3) but does not follow either (4).

-- Polar bears live only one place, i.e. the North Pole.
+- Polar bears live in only one place, i.e. the North Pole.

-- Polar bears live only one place, i.e., the North Pole.
+- Polar bears live in only one place, i.e., the North Pole.